NSMNIA/habitat/README.md

 <h1 align="center">Habitat 360</h1>

 # The project
 This project is made with [Next.js](https://nextjs.org/).
-It is a application that is build on [React](https://reactjs.org/) and uses [NextAuth](https://next-auth.js.org/) to provide a seamless user experience.
+It is an application that is built on [React](https://reactjs.org/) and uses [NextAuth](https://next-auth.js.org/) to provide a seamless user experience.

 ## NextAuth
 NextAuth is a [Next.js](https://nextjs.org/) based authentication and authorization system.
 It is built on top of [Passport.js](https://www.passportjs.org/).
 First, NextAuth is configured to use a [database](https://next-auth.js.org/adapters/prisma) that uses [MySQL](https://www.mysql.com/).
 The database connection is connected via [Prisma](https://www.prisma.io/).